Note: Deer hybrids are extremely common, and a variety of deer hybrid zones exist around the world.

 See also: Axis axis; Cervus duvaucelii; C. elaphus; C. timorensis; C. unicolor.

 × Odocoileus virginianus [White-tailed Deer] CHR.
 DRS.
-In correspondence with Brown published in The American Naturalist, Caton says that he produced this hybrid, but gives no details.
+In correspondence with Brown published in The American Naturalist, Caton says that he produced a sambar/white-tailed deer hybrid, but gives no details.
 Brown and Caton 1880 (p.
 396).

 Dama dama [Fallow Deer]